Curtin-Open-Knowledge-Initiative/citation-diversity/templates/supplementary.md

 <pdf:nextpage>
-# Section L: Percentage change in total citations to regions
+# Section N: OA citation advantage for regions using percentage change in total citations
 Continuing from the previous section, we present parallel results for regions below.

 For papers affiliated to Asia: